vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/phy.rst

     word will not be correctly interpreted, which may cause mismatches in duplex, pause or other settings.
 This is dependent on the MAC and/or PHY behaviour.

+``PHY_INTERFACE_MODE_5GBASER``
+    This is the IEEE 802.3 Clause 129 defined 5GBASE-R protocol.
+It is identical to the 10GBASE-R protocol defined in Clause 49, with the exception that it operates at half the frequency.
+Please refer to the IEEE standard for the definition.

 ``PHY_INTERFACE_MODE_10GBASER``
     This is the IEEE 802.3 Clause 49 defined 10GBASE-R protocol used with